Joseph Horovitz: Music

-His works included 16 ballets, including Alice in Wonderland (1953) written for Anton Dolin's Festival Ballet Company, the dance-drama Miss Carter Wore Pink (1980) for Northern Ballet Theatre, based on the autobiographical paintings by Helen Bradley, and two one-act operas from the 1950s (The Dumb Wife, libretto Peter Shaffer, and Gentlemen’s Island, libretto Gordon Snell).
+Horovitz's works included 16 ballets, including Alice in Wonderland (1953) written for Anton Dolin's Festival Ballet Company, the dance-drama Miss Carter Wore Pink (1980) for Northern Ballet Theatre, based on the autobiographical paintings by Helen Bradley, and two one-act operas from the 1950s (The Dumb Wife, libretto Peter Shaffer, and Gentlemen’s Island, libretto Gordon Snell).
 There is also a more recent three-act opera, Ninotchka (2006), based on the 1939 MGM film starring Greta Garbo.

+Horovitz claimed that the composers Peter Warlock, E J Moeran, Frederick Delius, and Bernard van Dieren were his influences.
+There are also a few significant traces of English pastoralism in his works.

 There are nine concertos, many showing jazz influences.
 The first piece he acknowledged was the Concertante for clarinet and strings, Op.
 1, written as a student work using Weber's Clarinet Concertino as his template.
 The Violin Concerto (1950) is one of his most serious works, directly influenced by his studies with Nadia Boulanger.
 Others include the Clarinet Concerto (1956), the Euphonium Concerto (perhaps his most overtly popular concerto in style), and the Jazz Concerto for piano, strings and percussion (1966).
 The latter was originally composed for George Malcolm to play on the harpsichord and combines jazz and baroque styles.
 Many of Horovitz's most substantial pieces were written for wind orchestra and brass band, starting with the Sinfonietta in 1968.
 Ad Astra for concert band was commissioned by the RAF in 1990 and drew on the composer's memory of London in The Blitz.